 At Healthie, we understand that diversity, inclusivity and sensitivity are critical factors in healthcare screening and care.
 For this reason, we continue to add items to our Product Roadmap that will help make default intake forms, and client-facing aspects of the Healthie portal, increasingly more inclusive.
 If you have any specific suggestions or requests, you can share them with our team at email@example.com.

-Leveraging "Smart Fields"
+Leverage "Smart Fields"

 Healthie's Smart Fields enable you to have information from intake forms pre-populate within a Client's Profile and onto your Charting Templates, which eliminates duplicate data entry.
 More information here.

-Editing an existing Intake Form
+Edit or delete an existing Intake Form

-Copying an existing Intake Form
+Copy an existing Intake Form

 There may be instances in which you would like to copy an existing intake form.
 These reasons could include: